Firefox Send: History

 On August 1, 2017, Mozilla launched Firefox Send via its Test Pilot program.
 The developers wanted to experiment with end-to-end encrypted data syncing and this service allowed them to try out encrypting large files, gigabytes in size, as opposed to the megabytes usually synced by browsers.

 Firefox Send was launched to the public on March 12, 2019.
 On July 7, 2020, the service was suspended after the discovery that cybercriminals abused it to spread malware and mount spear phishing attacks.
 Developers attributed these problems to the absence of any form of authentication and the lack of abuse reporting mechanisms.
-Developers planned bring resume service after implementing mandatory authentication via Firefox Account for file uploading and creating malware reporting mechanisms.
+Developers planned to resume service after implementing mandatory authentication via Firefox Account for file uploading and creating malware reporting mechanisms.

 On September 17, 2020, as a part of Mozilla's business and products refocusing plans, the service was shut down permanently, along with Firefox Notes.
 The shutdown followed employee lay-offs in August that likely included the staff who would have been responsible for implementing abuse prevention and malware reporting mechanisms.

+On July 28, 2023, Thunderbird has announced resurrecting Firefox Send as Thunderbird Send.